TED-996/StackLang/README.md

 ## How to run StackLang

 Either build the source (NuGet will update the packages automatically) or download one of the binary releases.
-For the best experience, run StackLang.Ide; if you would rather run the console apps, use the StackLang.Interpreter or StackLang.Debugger executables.
+For the best experience, run StackLang.Ide; if you would rather run the console apps, use the StackLang.Interpreter or StackLang.Debugger executables (the first argument is the source file)

 ## How to use the StackLang.Core API: